-In addition, Smarter Thais Foundation was considered to legally be a public charitable organization no. 916, according to the notification of the Finance Ministry on Income Tax and Value Added Tax (no. 648) issued on 5th January 2016.
+In addition, Smarter Thais Foundation was considered to legally be a public charitable organization no. 916, according to the notification from the Ministry of Finance about Income Tax and Value Added Tax (notification no. 648) issued on 5th January 2016.

 It can be concluded from the above that the Company's business operation has a role in solving major problems of the country and driving the country to a sustainable development.
-The Company is also the mechanism that supports the development of Thai people's potential until they can becoe a valuable human asset for the nation's sustainable development.
+The Company is also the mechanism that supports the development of Thai people's potential until they can become a valuable human asset for the nation's sustainable development.
 As a result, the corporate social responsibility along with the faithfulness to business ethics and determination to being a good role model become the important mission that the Company has to strictly hold firm too.

 The Company has adopted the principles of Corporate Responsibility and Corporate Governance, which become the Company's strategy.
-The Company's business operation also needs to take into account the balance satisfaction of stakeholders including customers, employees, business partners, shareholders, communities, society and environment which are appropriately prioritized in the following :
+The Company's business operation also needs to take into account the balance satisfaction of stakeholders including customers, employees, business partners, shareholders, communities, society, and environment, which are appropriately prioritized in the following: